 Camping World (CWH) Gains But Lags Market: What You Should Know

-Coming into today, shares of the recreational vehicle retailer and services provider had lost 11.52% in the past month.
-In that same time, the Consumer Discretionary sector lost 4.69%, while the S&P 500 lost 5.54%.
+Heading into today, shares of the recreational vehicle retailer and services provider had lost 19.18% over the past month, lagging the Consumer Discretionary sector's loss of 11.95% and the S&P 500's loss of 7.36% in that time.

-Camping World will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from Camping World as it approaches its next earnings report date.
 In that report, analysts expect Camping World to post earnings of $0.73 per share.
 This would mark year-over-year growth of 52.08%.
 Our most recent consensus estimate is calling for quarterly revenue of $1.32 billion, up 16.7% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Camping World.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Camping World.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-Camping World currently has a Zacks Rank of #3 (Hold).
+Camping World is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that Camping World has a Forward P/E ratio of 5.23 right now.
-This represents a discount compared to its industry's average Forward P/E of 34.96.
+Valuation is also important, so investors should note that Camping World has a Forward P/E ratio of 5.2 right now.
+Its industry sports an average Forward P/E of 35.09, so we one might conclude that Camping World is trading at a discount comparatively.

 The Leisure and Recreation Services industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 165, which puts it in the bottom 36% of all 250+ industries.
+This group has a Zacks Industry Rank of 97, putting it in the top 39% of all 250+ industries.

 Zacks Names "Single Best Pick to Double"